Unidata/tds/docs/userguide/src/site/pages/tds_tutorial/tds_configuration/AddingOgcIsoServices.md

    $ ./startup.sh
    ~~~

-3. Check the dataset pages for the IDV Viewer link.
+3. Check the dataset pages for the Godiva3 Viewer link.

 ### More `WMS` Configuration